adamay909/logicTools/ttexercises/README.md

 	$ttexercises -dest exercise.tex -del -n 8 CApqKpq

-The output is always in LaTeX with commands defined in the style files for the text book.
+The output is always in LaTeX with commands defined in the style files for the [textbook](https://github.com/adamay909/logicbook).
 It's coded so that you can use [lbhelper](https://github.com/adamay909/logicTools/tree/main/lbhelper) to compile the exercise version as well as the answer key version from a single file.
 For instance, assuming you saved the output to exericise.tex

 	$lbhelper -compile exercise.tex